seanredmond/heniautos/README.md

 year"](https://logeion.uchicago.edu/%E1%BC%90%CE%BD%CE%B9%CE%B1%CF%85%CF%84%CF%8C%CF%82))
 generates examples of _possible_ Athenian calendars for any given year, ancient or modern, and provides has features for exploring the calendar and working with calendar equations.
-It is hopefully useful for:
+It is hopefully useful
+for:

 * Learning about and teaching the ancient Athenian Calendar
 * Following along with often complex discussions of dating of events in ancient Greek hsitory
 * Just having fun with questions like "When would the City Dionysia be this year, if it was still being held."

-Heniautos comes with two command-line programs--`heniautos` for genreating calendars, and `calendar-equation` for exploring information provided most ly by ancient inscriptions--and a Python library for writing your own programs.
+Heniautos comes with two command-line programs--`heniautos` for generating calendars, and `calendar-equation` for exploring information provided mostly by ancient inscriptions--and a Python library for writing your own programs.
 See the [Guide](guide/) for details.

 What A. W. Gomme wrote in 1970 (Gomme, 1945-1981,) 4.264) is still true today—"It does not seem easy at the present time to make